Skip to content

 Conda configuration is stored in .condarc which is usually in your home directory.
 If that file isn't present, you can either create it manually or run conda config a first time to generate it.
 You can either edit it manually, or use the command bellow to set parameters:

-conda config --add channels conda-forgeaaaaaa
+conda config --add channels conda-forge

-config --get#
+config --get

 Get all configuration keys and values

-Useful configuration#
+Useful configuration

 If you have a very fast SSD, you might increase the number of threads to shorten the time it takes for conda to create environments and install/remove packages (More config info).